Bacalao Guisado

 Preparation:

-1. Put the bacalao into a large pot and completely cover it with water.
+1. Put the Tropical Boned Salted Pollock Fillets into a large pot and completely cover it with water.
 Bring the water to a boil and let it cook for 3-5 minutes.
-Drain the water and repeat the same process one or two more times in order to remove the excess salt.
-Then, mince the bacalao and set it aside.
+Drain the water and repeat the same process one or two more times to remove the excess salt.
+Set it aside.

-4. Mix the potatoes, bacalao, and vegetables with 1/2 cup of wine.
-Cover the pan and let it simmer on low for about 20-25 minutes or until the sauce has thickened to your liking.
+3. Add and mix the potatoes and reduce the heat to medium-low.
+Cover the pan and let it simmer on low for about 15 minutes until the potatoes are cooked (not too soft) and the sauce has thickened to your liking.

 Get The Pollock Fillets Bundle